-TEACH Public Schools will reasonably accommodate any employee who volunteers to enter an alcohol or drug rehabilitation program, if the reasonable accommodation does not impose an undue hardship on the School.
+TEACH Public Schools will reasonably accommodate any eligible employee who volunteers to enter and participate in an alcohol or drug rehabilitation program, if the reasonable accommodation does not impose an undue hardship on the school.
 Reasonable accommodation includes time off without pay and adjusting work hours.
-You may use accrued and unused vacation or paid sick leave.
+You may use accrued and unused vacation/PTO or paid sick leave.
 All reasonable measures to safeguard your privacy will be maintained.